-- 13. Section 25-2-721 is modified to allow a maximum of 60% impervious cover within the secondary setback area - 14.
-Section 25-2-721(E) is waived; however, all building glazing systems shall have a 35 percent - 15.
-The primary setback line is reduced to 90 feet landward from the shoreline as shown on the - 16.
-Section 25-2-742(D)(1) is modified to read "For a ground level wall that is visible from parkland or public right-of-way that adjoins parkland, at least 60 percent (exclusive o service areas, loading docks, and parking ramps) of the wall area that is between 2 and 10 feet above grade must be constructed of clear or lightly tinted glass. - 17.
-Section 25-2-742 is modified to allow exposed architectural concrete to be approved as a - 18.
-Section 25-2-742(G)(3) and (4) does not apply to the Property. - 19.
-Section 25-2-1176(A)(1) is modified to allow the construction of a pier and boardwalk to extend up to a maximum of 70 feet from the shoreline.
+- 19. Section 25-2-1176(A)(1) is modified to allow the construction of a pier and boardwalk to extend up to a maximum of 70 feet from the shoreline.
 The boardwalk is not to exceed 675 linear feet of shoreline frontage.
-Section 25-2-1176(A)(4) is modified to allow for onstruction of the elements and dimensions shown on the Conceptual Open Space Map.
+Section 25-2-1176(A)(4) is modified to allow for construction of the elements and dimensions shown on the Conceptual Open Space Map.
 Environmental Criteria Manual Section 1.13.5(B)(3) (Recommended Guidance for Appropriate Method for Shoreline Stabilization and Modification) is modified to allow structural modification of the shoreline and associated steps as shown in the Conceptual Open Space Map.
 The dimension of the water steps and bulkhead are not to exceed 40 linear feet of shoreline frontage and not to exceed 30 feet inland.
-Steps going into the water are allowed if in compliance with Section 25-2-1174 and the Environmental Criteria Manual 1.13 and LDC 25-8-368. - 20.
-A site plan expires 8 years after the date of its approval, unless Section 25-5-81(B) - 21.
-The minimum off-street parking, bicycle parking, and loading requirements shall be determined by the director subject to a Transportation Demand Management Plan approved as part of the PUD. - 22.
+Steps going into the water are allowed if in compliance with Section 25-2-1174 and the Environmental Criteria - 20.
+A site plan expires 8 years after the date of its approval, unless Section 25-5-81(B) subsections (C), (D), or (E) are met. - 21.
+The minimum off-street parking, bicycle parking, and loading requirements shall be determined by the director subject to a Transportation Demand Management Plan - 22.
 Impervious cover calculations exclude: (i) multi-use trails, open to the public and located on public land or in a public easement, (ii) areas with gravel placed over pervious surfaces that are used only for landscaping or by pedestrians and are not constructed with compacted base, (iii) porous pavement designed in accordance with the ECM, and (iv) sidewalks in a public right-of-way or public easement. - 23.
-Development is allowed within the Critical Water Quality Zone that is in accordance with the PUD Land Use Plan and Conceptual Open Space Map.
-This includes vegetative filter strips, rain gardens, underground rain cisterns, bio-filtration ponds, stormwater outfall structures park improvements including hard surface trails, bicycle trails, picnic facilities, playscapes, concessions including food and beverage vendors, bicycle rentals, sports equipment rentals, boat rentals, dining facilities, performance and special event facilities, boardwalks, sidewalks, pavilions, gazebos, restrooms, exercise equipment and courses, water steps. boat landings, piers, rail station, and stream bank stabilization relative to the propose steps.
-Construction of such facilities within the CWOZ shall not exceed a maximum of 5% - 24.
-The construction of the water steps shall not be considered placement of fill within Lady - 25.
+Section 25-8-261 and the Environmental Criteria Manual (ECM) is modified to allow development within the Critical Water Quality Zone (CWQZ) that is in accordance with the PUD Land Use Plan and Conceptual Open Space Plan.
+This includes vegetation filter strips, rain gardens, underground rain cisterns, stormwater outfall structures designed in accordance with the ECM, park improvements including hard surface trails, bicycle trails, picnic facilities, playscapes, concessions including food and beverage vendors, bicycle rentals, sports equipment rentals, boat rentals, dining facilities, performance and special events facilities, boardwalks, sidewalks, pavilions, gazeboes, exercise equipment and courses, water steps, boat landings, piers, rail station, stream bank stabilization to the proposed steps.
+Additional open space park elements not documented on the PUD Land Use Plan and Conceptual Open Space Plan can be located within the CWQZ with the following limitations: impervious cover is limited to 5% of the total CWQZ, impervious cover must be located in the outer half of the CWQZ, must be situated to avoid areas shown to be restored with native vegetation on the Environmental Protection and Restoration Plan, and may not include restrooms. - 24.
+The construction of the water steps shall not be considered placement of fill within Lady Bird Lake. - 25.
 All signage on the Property shall comply with the requirements of Section 25-10-129 (Downtown Sign District Regulations). - 26.
-The project will participate in the Art in Public Places Program by incorporating 2 art pieces - 27.
-Reclaimed water will not be used for outdoor irrigation within the Critical Water Quality Zone and 100-year floodplain areas.
-28. The PUD proposes to reserve an area, as generally shown on the Land Use Plan and Open Space Map, for the development of a pedestrian and/or transit bridge and rail station - which will be constructed by others.
-This reservation will expire 15 years after the PUD 29.
-Typical spacing of street trees will be 30 feet on center.
-This is subject to constructability
+The project will participate in the Art in Public Places Program by incorporating 2 art pieces - 28.
+The PUD proposes to reserve an area, as generally shown on the Land Use Plan and Open Space Map, for the development of a pedestrian and/or transit bridge and rail station, which will be constructed by others.
+This reservation will expire 15 years after the PUD approval date.